We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 Noise and Planning

-Various types of noise surveys are used to weigh up the noise climate, provide recommendations to promote noise reduction or elimination, and contribute to the planning application, with each variation of noise assessments acting more effectively at different times and under a range of circumstances based on the client’s requirements.
+Various types of acoustic assessments are used to weigh up the new noise climate, provide recommendations to promote noise reduction or elimination, and contribute to the planning application.
+Each variation of noise assessments act more effectively at different times and under a range of circumstances based on the client’s requirements.

 Noise Surveys